learn-co-curriculum/phase-1-how-the-web-works/README.md

 non-technical way between sites with static vs. dynamic content.

-The flow of request and response is slightly different for a static website than for a dynamic webapp.
-When the client wants to load a static site, the client makes a request, the server finds the file on a disk, and sends it back.
+The flow of request and response is slightly different for a static website than for a dynamic web app.
+When the client wants to load a static site, the client makes a request, and the server finds the file on a disk and sends it back.
 Done and Done.

 It gets a little bit more complex with a web app.
 The client makes a request, the